Spherical harmonics method for computing the image stress due to a spherical void: Introduction

-This paper is organized as follows: In section~\ref{sec:image-stress}, we formulate the image stress problem based on the void-dislocation interaction problem.
+This paper is organized as follows: In section~\ref{sec:image-stress}, we formulate the image stress problem using the dislocation-void interaction as an example.
 In section~\ref{sec:method}, we develop the spherical harmonic solution for the image stress problem.
-In section~\ref{sec:result}, we present numerical results of several classical elasticity problems involving void-dislocation interactions to validate the method.
-A summary and a discussion of the method are given in section~\ref{sec:discussion}.
-The appendices provide detailed derivation of the ShElastic toolbox.
+In section~\ref{sec:result}, we present numerical results of several classical elasticity problems, including the dislocation-void interaction, to validate the method.
+Discussions on further generalizations of the method are given in section~\ref{sec:discussion}.
+The appendices provide derivations needed for the development of the ShElastic toolbox.

-\section{Image Stress Problem}
+\section{Image stress problem}

 In DD simulations, the dislocation lines are discretized into straight segments connecting a set of nodes, which are the degrees of freedom (DOF) in the model (\citeauthor{arsenlis2007strain_hardening}, \citeyear{arsenlis2007strain_hardening}).
 In every time step of DD simulation, the most time consuming stage is evaluating the forces acting on the nodes.
 The Peach-Koehler force per unit length acting on the dislocation segment is calculated as: